 Lewiston is a medium-sized city located in the state of Maine.
-With a population of 36,202 people and nine constituent neighborhoods, Lewiston is the second largest community in Maine.
+With a population of 36,617 people and 13 constituent neighborhoods, Lewiston is the second largest community in Maine.

-Lewiston has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Lewiston is a somewhat ethnically-diverse city.
 The people who call Lewiston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lewiston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lewiston include French , English, Irish, and Italian.
+Important ancestries of people in Lewiston include French Canadian, French, Irish, English, and German.

 The most common language spoken in Lewiston is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include French and African languages.